 Aditi Swain has her roots from the ancient Kalinga, named Odisha.
-She has an eye for creativity, as she got recognition at an early age of 13 years in the field of Fine arts, and also has been bestowed into Ballet and Indian Classical dance.
-Aditi loves Literature, listening to and experiencing ancient History, watching Victorian Old English movies, and Baking English cuisine.
+She has an eye for creativity, as she got recognition at an early age of 11 years in the field of Fine arts, and has been bestowed into Ballet and Indian Classical dance.
+Aditi loves Literature, ancient History, Victorian Old English movies, and Baking English cuisine.
 Aditi adored reading Enid Blyton stories during her childhood days.
-Her belief system goes back to her family’s understanding of bringing unity in relationships and love for deprived animals.
-Her strength lies in her communicative abilities ,as she believes that her twinkling eyes as a child , always made beautiful moments of expression and love.
+The designer cherished to unravel the enigma of puzzles , as the story depiction of friendship between the animal kingdom and it’s alliances amazed her in a more prominent way… Her belief system goes back to her family’s understanding of bringing unity in relationships and love for deprived animals.
 Yes, She is the face of young women , a person one can look upto, having Beauty with Brains.

-Aditi completed a certification programme in Defending Dignity – Universal Declaration of Human Rights from Amnesty International UK ,Global Sustainable Development Goals from University of Copenhagen , International Women’s Health and Human Rights from Stanford University & Global Diplomacy – United Nations in the World from University of London & School of Oriental & African Studies University of London.
+Aditi completed a certification programme in Defending Dignity – Universal Declaration of Human Rights from Amnesty International UK ,Global Sustainable Development Goals from University of Copenhagen & International Women’s Health and Human Rights from Stanford University, Fashion & Sustainability from London College of Fashion & Kering, Global Diplomacy and United Nations in the World from University of London & School of Oriental and African Studies.

 She did her schooling from Delhi Public School, Mathura.
 Holding a graduation degree from National Institute of Fashion Designing in Interior designing thus, followed by pursuing Fashion Designing semesters from Maharaja Sayajirao University of Baroda.
-After working for 6 years in corporate firms in Gurgaon and handling freelancing works in the field of fashion for another few years, she pursued her MBA through distance learning in Marketing from Amity University , Noida together with a Continuing Education Programme in Fashion Styling from NIFT, New Delhi.
+After working for 6 years in corporate firms in Gurgaon and handling freelancing works in the field of fashion for another few years, she pursued her MBA in Marketing through distance learning from Amity University, Noida along with a Continuing Education Programme in Fashion Styling from National Institute of Fashion Technology, New Delhi .
 She also learnt French from Alliance Française De Delhi..